-Test fit the centering rings over the motor mount tube and sand if necessary.
-The rings should have a snug fit but loose enough to move the ring over the motor tube without deforming it.
-Also test fit the centering rings in the body tube and sand if necessary.
-One of the rings will have a notch for the shock cord - this will be the forward ring.
+Test fit the tail cone into the aft end of the body tube.
+Make sure that the tail cone shoulder does not interfere with the fin slot.
+If it does, sand the shoulder to the correct length (the nominal length of the shoulder should be 0.5").
+Next, Test fit the tail cone and centering ring over the motor mount tube and sand if necessary.
+The centering ring should have a snug fit but loose enough to move the ring over the motor tube without deforming it.
+Also test fit the centering ring in the body tube and sand if necessary.

-Spread some epoxy on the outside of one end of the motor tube and slide the ring (without the notch) until there is approximately 1/8" of motor tube exposed.

-IMPORTANT:Make sure you clean the motor tube of any epoxy so as not to interfere with the fin tangs later.
+Spread some epoxy on the outside of one end of the motor tube and slide the tail cone in place so the motor tube is flush with the aft end of the tail cone.
+Make sure you clean the motor tube of any epoxy so as not to interfere with the fin tangs later.

-After the aft ring is dry, make a mark 2" from the other end of the motor tube.
+After the tail cone is dry, make a mark 1/4" from the other end of the motor tube.
 Spread some epoxy on the motor tube and slide the forward ring (with the notch) until it aligns with the mark.